-Our SNMP leaflet could be used to open up a discussion with family and friends about the differences in a Muslim funeral and burial from what they may be used to.
-You might find it useful to download a copy and share it with those close to you.
-You can download your copy here: An Introduction to Islamic Funerals
+Our Sheffield New Muslims leaflet could be used to open up a discussion with family and friends about the differences in a Muslim funeral and burial from what they may be used to.
+Contact us to request a copy in PDF format.

 Below is what is in the leaflet:

 In the Name of Allah, the Most Gracious, the Most Merciful

 “When their time has come, then they will not remain behind an hour, nor will they precede [it].”
 (Qur’an, 10:49)

 There is no doubt that death is the only guaranteed event that will face each and every single living being, be they male or female, rich or poor, black or white.
 No one can live one second more nor die one second before the span designated for them by Allah.

 Despite the uneasiness people feel talking about it, or even merely thinking about it, it makes sense to prepare for it.